manesajian/superq.Net/README.md

 The superq Python module is a lightweight ORM datastore.
 This library written in C# supports basic manipulation of superqs from .Net.

-A simple use case would be exchanging object between environments.
+A simple use case would be exchanging objects between environments.

 ## License